Annapurna Base Camp Trek Distance

 This is well reflected after crossing the 2,500-meter altitude, as the body might show altitude sickness.

-Even though the daily distances on the ABC Trek-9 to 16 kilometers not seem overly long, reduced oxygen levels at higher altitudes often mean that trekkers need to take more frequent breaks, reducing the speed at which they can complete the trek.
+Even though the daily distances on the ABC Trek are around 9 to 16 kilometers not seem overly long, reduced oxygen levels at higher altitudes often mean that trekkers need to take more frequent breaks, reducing the speed at which they can complete the trek.

 Variation in Terrain and Trail Conditions: